-Thomas E. Pardun, 65, has been a director since 1993 and Chairman of the Board of Directors since April 2007.
-Additionally, Mr. Pardun served as Chairman of the Board of Directors from January 2000 until November 2001.
+Thomas E. Pardun, 68, has been a director since 1993 and Chairman of the Board of Directors since April 2007.
+He also served as Chairman of the Board of Directors from January 2000 until November 2001.
 Mr. Pardun was President of MediaOne International Asia Pacific (previously U.S. West International, Asia-Pacific, a subsidiary of U.S. West, Inc.), an owner/operator of international properties in cable television, telephone services, and wireless communications companies, from May 1996 until his retirement in July 2000.
 Before joining U.S. West, Mr. Pardun was President of the Central Group for Sprint, as well as President of Sprint's West Division and Senior Vice President of Business Development for United Telecom, a predecessor company to Sprint.
-Mr. Pardun also held a variety of management positions during a 19-year tenure with IBM, concluding as Director of product-line evaluation.
-He is also a director of CalAmp Corporation and Occam Networks, Inc.
+Mr. Pardun also held a variety of management positions during a 19-year tenure with IBM, a provider of information technology products and services, concluding as Director of product-line evaluation.
+He is currently a director of CalAmp Corporation, Calix, Inc., Finisar Corporation and MaxLinear, Inc. and, within the last five years, also served as a director of Occam Networks, Inc.